 Participation in the ER Cup provides District Competitive teams with the opportunity to play against Regional level teams.
-For teams who have been dominating or performing well during the regular season in their District Competitive Tier 1 division this can provide a challenge.
+For teams who have been dominating or performing well during the regular season in their District Competitive 1 division this can provide a challenge.

-I am a District Competitive Tier 1 team and want to play in the Cup instead of the Shield, what do I need to do?
+I am a District Competitive 1 team and want to play in the Cup instead of the Shield, what do I need to do?

 You must notify your Club before the declaration deadline that you want to play in the ER Cup instead of the ER Shield.
 Deadlines are outlined in the ER Cup and Shield Rules and Regulations.

 I am a District Competitive Team but I play in the SOSA District, can I participate in the ER Cup or Shield?

 Yes!
 Teams from the SOSA District League can participate in the ER Cup only but not the Shield.
 Participation is limited to Tier 1 teams.
 If you want to participate you must notify your Club and provide the $50.00 team entry fee for the competition.
 Please be aware that the home and away draw for games is random and will likely require travel outside of your District.